 What is Pravastatin?

-It is considered to be a very safe medication to use and you are unlikely to experience any side effects from it.
+It is a very safe medicine to use, and you are unlikely to experience any side effects from it.

 You can buy Pravastatin online at Medicine Direct after one of our certified doctors has prescribed it for you.
 If you order before 2pm, we can offer you next day delivery on your medicine.